anonymousICPP2023/cudagraph_memoryreuse/Eager_Reuse_Algorithm/README.md

 For the large tensor first algorithm, we implemented two versions: v2, v1.
 Compared with v1, v2 always has better performance.
 We use v2 for testing by default, while v1 is also in the test.c.

-## (2) Evaluation Platform
+## (2) Evaluation platform

 We are simulating based on C language, and gcc environment is enough.
 Ubuntu 22.04 is recommended.

-## (3) how to compile
+## (3) How to compile

 ```
 $ make
 ```

-## (4) how to test
+## (4) How to test

 ```
 $ ./test.sh
 ```
-Simple results output in screen, More details can be viewed in 'result/'.
+Simple results output in screen, and more details can be viewed in 'result/' and 'visual_result/'.

-## (5) how to change graph
+## (5) How to change graph

 Modify the content of 'input/input0', the format is as follows:
 We use Figure 1 as an example for illustration.
 ![Figure 1](Figure1.png)
+<figcaption>Figure 1</figcaption>

-Each line includes node ID, its output tensor size,  the number of adjacent nodes. if the number is greater than zero, the subsequent number represents the ID of adjacent node.
+Each line includes node ID, its output tensor size, the number of adjacent nodes.
+If the number is greater than zero, the subsequent number represents the ID of adjacent node.

 |Node_ID|Tensor_size|Adjacent_nodes_num|Adjacent_nodes_id|
 |:---:|:---:|:---:|:---:|